I'm new to Skyline School, how do I register my child?

 I'd like to volunteer at the school.
 Where do I sign up?

 To participate in a PTA event at the school or volunteer in a classroom / lunch / recess / library, you'll need to sign up through the Raptor system (PPS-managed) every school year.
 Parents, caregivers, grandparents and community members are all invited to volunteer!
 For the 2022-2023 school year, PPS is requiring volunteers to be fully vaccinated for Covid-19 (this is a PPS mandate, not Skyline) Register as a volunteer here.
+Once you are registered through Raptor, use this Calendly link to access lunch and recess shifts & sign up.

 Where will I be most helpful as a volunteer?